St Edmund of Canterbury, Hayes

 PRAYERS OF INTERCESSION

-Let us continue to pray for our young people that they would grow in faith in Jesus, fulfill his will for their lives and grow into the disciples of Jesus he calls them to be.
+Let us continue to pray for our young people that they would grow in faith in Jesus, fulfil his will for their lives and grow into the disciples of Jesus he calls them to be, continuing to pray for those confirmed last week.

 Let us pray for all those in positions of governmental power, economic strength and media influence, that God would turn their hearts towards the common good and give them his wisdom, compassion and strength.

 Let us pray for all those who in mind, body or spirit are in need of God's healing and wholeness, for nothing is impossible for God.
-Let us pray for Roz, Ronnie, Sue, Joanne, Tim, Betty, Vanessa, Tracy, Joyce, Christopher, Piotr, Moira, Jemma and Beth.
+Let us pray for Tina, Tracey, Malcolm, Sunni, Henry, Beth, Alexander, Felicity, and Nuresh.

 The Liturgy of the Sacrament